Michael is clerked primarily by Lee Johnson, Clare Sabido, Jennifer Pooler and Emma Bell.

 Academic

-Michael graduated from Goldsmiths’ College, London University, with a First class degree; and secured scholarships from Middle Temple whilst studying for the Post-Graduate Diploma in Law (law conversion course) at City University, as well as during Bar Finals at the Inns of Court School of Law (Very Competent).
+Michael graduated from Goldsmiths’ College, London University, with a First class degree; and secured scholarships from Middle Temple whilst studying for the Post-Graduate Diploma in Law (law conversion course) at City University, as well as during Bar Finals at the Inns of Court School of Law.

 Seminars/lectures

-Michael organises, manages and presents seminars and clinical negligence conferences; has been invited to provide annual legal updates at clinical negligence seminars (APIL, Oxford Neurosurgery Medical Law Conference), and regularly contributes to seminars and training for solicitors’ clinical negligence departments.
+Michael has organised, managed and presented seminars and conferences; and has provided legal updates (for APIL, Oxford Neurosurgery Medical Law Conference, BMA, AvMA and others), and regularly contributes to seminars and training for instructing solicitors’ clinical negligence and inquest departments.

 Publications